oicr-ibc/cssscl/README.rst

 The cssscl's ``build_dbs`` module requires two positional arguments to be provided:

-     | 1. a file in the fasta format (e.g. TRAIN.fa as in the example above) that specifies the collection of reference genomes composing the training set.
+     | i. a file in the fasta format (e.g. TRAIN.fa as in the example above) that specifies the collection of reference genomes composing the training set.
      |
-     | 2. a directory (taxon/ in the example above) that specifies the location where the taxon data is stored (more specifically the directory should contain the following files: gi_taxid_nucl.dmp, names.dmp and nodes.dmp, these files can be downloaded from the NCBI taxonomy database at ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
+     | ii. a directory (taxon/ in the example above) that specifies the location where the taxon data is stored (more specifically the directory should contain the following files: gi_taxid_nucl.dmp, names.dmp and nodes.dmp, these files can be downloaded from the NCBI taxonomy database at ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).

-The additional optional arguments used above have the following meaning:
+The additional optional arguments used in the command line above have the following meaning:

    | -btax, --build_taxonomy_data
+                         Build (or rebuild) the taxonomy data (e.g. when initializing the database or updating the taxon information) (default = False)
-|        taxa
+   | -c, --use_compression
+                         Build the compression db (default = False)
+   | -blast, --use_blast   Build the BLAST db (default = False)
+   | -nt NUMBER_THREADS, --number_threads NUMBER_THREADS
+                         Specify the number of threads to be used (default = 1 CPU)

 For more information please consult the cssscl's build_dbs help page by typing: